 10 Acquaint yourself with the visual signs of Dehydration

-There are some signs to keep in mind of when determining if your dog is feeling dehydrated.
+There are some signs to keep in mind when determining if your dog is feeling dehydrated.
 It would be ideal if you act fast and give your dog water and take him to a cooling pool if your dog experiences the following: a dry/chapped nose, it starts vomiting, it has trouble balancing itself, it looks tired, etc.

 So, follow these quick 10 tips to help keep your dog safe and healthy during this fun summer season!
 Even if your dog is an emotional support dog, a service dog, a therapy dog, or just a plain pet.
 All dogs need proper care from their owners.